 Short on time?
 Here are the highlights:

-- A new category of service provider – international payment processing firms – is disrupting conventional models of international fee transfers via banks
+- A growing category of service provider – international payment processing firms – is disrupting conventional models of international fee transfers via banks

 - These international payment providers offer lower costs and greater transparency for students and more efficient and accurate processing of overseas transfers for institutions

-A new breed of international payment service providers is set on proving that the conventional methods for sending student payments overseas are ripe for change.
-These companies – including such firms as Flywire, Cohort Solutions, PayEd, and StudyPay – are focused on the global education market and determined to drive down the costs of sending money abroad.
-In the process, they might also be building a better system for students and institutions alike.
+A growing category of international payment specialists is set on proving that the conventional methods for sending student payments overseas are ripe for change.
+These companies – including such firms as Flywire, Cohort Go, NexPay, and WU GlobalPay – are focused on the global education market and determined to drive down the costs of sending money abroad.
+In the process, they are also building a better system for students and institutions alike.

 Just think about a traditional money transfer process for a moment.
 And imagine, for example, that a student in Germany needs to send US$10,000 to a university in the US for an upcoming semester’s tuition.
 If the student goes to his or her local bank to send that transfer, the bank will charge a markup on the foreign exchange rate, and generally an international transfer fee as well.
 There may well be additional fees levied by intermediary banks along the way, not all of which will be clearly known at the start of the process.